List of Super Bowl lead-out programs: Lead-outs in Canada

-The Canadian broadcast rightsholder to the Super Bowl which airs the game in simulcast with the U.S. broadcaster – CTV since 2008 – can air the same lead-out program as long as it owns domestic rights to the program airing as the lead-out of the U.S. broadcaster (such as, for example, Super Bowl LIV, since CTV is the Canadian broadcaster of The Masked Singer).
-If not, then it will have to air its own specific lead-out program for the Canadian audience as a substitute.
+The Canadian broadcast rightsholder to the Super Bowl which airs the game in simulcast with the U.S. broadcaster (CTV since 2008) can air the same lead-out program as long as it owns domestic rights to the program airing as the lead-out of the U.S. broadcaster (such as, for example, Super Bowl LIV, since CTV is the Canadian broadcaster of The Masked Singer).
+If not, then it will instead air its own specific lead-out program for the Canadian audience as a substitute.

 For example, after Super Bowl XLV, CTV aired the season finale of its original drama Flashpoint following the conclusion of the telecast, as the rights to Glee were held by Global.
-Global counterprogrammed the game with a Glee-themed lineup billed as "Sue-Per Bowl Sunday", which featured episodes of the series, and Glee-themed episodes of The Simpsons ("Elementary School Musical") and The Office ("Viewing Party") to lead into "The Sue Sylvester Shuffle" after the game in simulcast with Fox.
+In turn, Global counterprogrammed the game with a "Sue-Per Bowl Sunday" theme night to tie into the episode, which included episodes of Glee, and the Glee-themed episodes of The Simpsons ("Elementary School Musical") and The Office ("Viewing Party").

-CTV was to air a "sneak peek" of the second season of its original sitcom Spun Out after Super Bowl XLIX, but the premiere was pulled after cast member J. P. Manoux was charged with voyeurism.
-The season 2 premiere of MasterChef Canada was pushed ahead to air in its place.
+CTV originally scheduled a "sneak peek" of the second season of its original sitcom Spun Out after Super Bowl XLIX, but it was pulled and replaced by the season 2 premiere of MasterChef Canada after cast member J. P. Manoux was charged with voyeurism; the premiere of season 2 of Spun Out was postponed to July 14, 2015.

 Programs marked in bold were the same as the U.S. Super Bowl lead-out, either broadcast in a simulcast with the U.S. network, or via a clean feed.